 Take a look at review journals like Curr Opin Cell Biol, Nat Cell Biol, Trends Cell Biol, etc. Model figures can be very helpful but not necessary; use your judgment as to whether to include figures or not.
-Please include complete citations with complete references and titles (Ann Rev Cell Biol Endnote style is recommended).
-If you need any help with Endnote, feel free to contact me.
-The suggested length is 12-15 double spaced pages plus references.
+Please include complete citations with complete references and titles (Ann Rev Cell Biol Endnote/Zotero/etc. style is recommended).
+The suggested length is ~12 double spaced pages (1 inch margins with Arial 11, Times New Roman 12, or similar size readable font) plus references.
+Model figures are not required but are encouraged if it helps you explain the ideas in your paper.